-The lowest amount of 1.7 ml (\sim 1,700 mg) is more than the 8-fold amount of the single dose recommended for adults and adolescents.
+The lowest amount of 1.7 ml ( $\sim$ 1,700 mg) is more than the 8-fold amount of the single dose recommended for adults and adolescents.

-The children under 24 months of age is contraindicated.
-The oral use in children under 12 years is not recommended in the HMPC-monograph.
+The use in children under 24 months of age is contraindicated.
+Moreover, the oral use in children under 12 years is not recommended in the HMPC-monograph.

-Topical use
+Cutaneous use